awesomephant/al-studio-website/projects/kaledoscopio-college-of-arts.md

 ---
 layout: project
-title: Kaledoscopio College of Arts
+title: Kaledoscopio Istitute of Arts
 subtitle: Art center proposal for children to develop the creative potentials in Verona
 date: 2021-01-09T01:25:41.484Z
 start_year: 2017